rust-lang/rust/text/0000-kinds-of-allocators.md

 ## Allocators should feel "rustic"

-In addition, for Rust we want an allocator API design that leverages the core type machinery and language idioms (e.g. using `Result`, with a `NonZero` okay variant and a zero-sized error variant), and provides premade functions for common patterns for allocator clients (such as allocating either single instances of a type, or arrays of some types of dynamically-determined length).
+In addition, for Rust we want an allocator API design that leverages the core type machinery and language idioms (e.g. using `Result` to propagate dynamic error conditions), and provides premade functions for common patterns for allocator clients (such as allocating either single instances of a type, or arrays of some types of dynamically-determined length).